DjibrilNaji/wimi-frontend-test/IMPLEMENTATION.md

 1. Color selection for each new list
 2. Dark/light mode
 3. Advanced notifications and additional animations
-4. Edit and delete tasks
+4. Edit and delete tasks lists
 5. User profile management

 ## 🤔 Challenges & Learnings